Introduction: Achieving More with Predictable Pipeline

 Personas who will use the product in their day-to-day jobs.
 They are directly impacted by the purchase and are focused on how the solution will help them be more efficient, effective and productive.

-To continue the conversation, this sales rep will need to appeal to this “purchase influencer” by demonstrating how the product in question will help make their job easier.
+To continue the conversation, this sales representative will need to appeal to this “purchase influencer” by demonstrating how the product in question will help make their job easier.
 The conversation changes completely when dealing with Business Decision Makers who are going to be much more interested in how this solution will impact revenue and ROI.

 Developing Buying Personas